State College Fake ID Attorney

 Caught Using A Fake ID?
 Call Us For a Free Initial Consultation

-If the person is convicted, the court will impose a sentence that could include fines, probation, and a suspension of Pennsylvania driving privileges.
+If the person is convicted, the court will impose a sentence that could include fines and probation.
 Also, as noted above, a criminal record can impair a person’s ability to be employed in the future.
-If you or a loved one has been charged with a fake ID offense, contact State College criminal defense attorney Jason S. Dunkle for a free consultation at (814) 954-7622 or email us now.
+If you or a loved one has been charged with a fake ID offense, contact State College criminal defense attorney Jason S. Dunkle for a free consultation at (814) 689-9139 or email us now.